Prudential sells closed-book life insurance business in Japan

-Prudential Plc (PRU.L) said it would sell its closed-book life insurance business in Japan to SBI Holdings Inc (8473.T) for $85 million.
+July 16 Prudential Plc said it would sell its closed-book life insurance business in Japan to SBI Holdings Inc for $85 million.

 A "closed book" is essentially a policy that is no longer sold, but is still carried on the books of the insurer as a premium-paying policy.